Closer Look: Taobao Mall's Profit Strategy Backfires

 Taobao Mall, known as Tmall, sat for nine years without profits, and now has grown into China's most valuable B2C platform in transaction volume.
 On October 10, Tmall, said it would increase annual membership fees for Tmall vendors from the current 6,000 yuan each to between 30,000 and 60,000 yuan.

-- Graphic: Level of Distrust
+- Graphic: Rising Tide of Investment

 - Sign up to receive our free daily newsletter